Bachelor of Arts (Honours) in Hotel Operations Management

 Students’ abilities and performances will be assessed by a variety of assessment approaches, including Assignments, Written Tests, Skill Tests, Projects and Examinations.
 Details of assessment methods, criteria and weighting for each module are described in the Module Syllabi and Module Curriculum.

-This programme has been accredited by the internationally-renowned Institute of Hospitality (UK).
+This programme has been accredited by the Institute of Hospitality (UK).
 The programme achieved Observer of the International Centre of Excellence in Tourism and Hospitality Education (THE-ICE).

 Entrance Requirements for Year 1: